Rescue Me: Investigating the impact of ‘small furry’ animal rescue on owner wellbeing.

 Description

-While much of the current research has focused on dogs and cats, we’re now turning the spotlight onto the often-overlooked world of small furry animals such as rabbits, guinea pigs, hamster and rats.
+While much of the current research has focused on dogs and cats, we’re now turning the spotlight onto the often-overlooked world of small furry animals such as rabbits, guinea pigs, hamsters and rats.
 Our new longitudinal study aims to shed light on how these delightful companions influence mental and physical wellbeing, particularly in the context of shelter adoption.

 We previously found that dog ownership is associated with greater time spent recreational walking and odds of achieving the recommended 150mins of physical activity per week.
 Qualitative analysis suggested that dog ownership contributed to both hedonic and eudaimonic wellbeing and people with poorer mental health acquire dogs to relieve symptoms.
 Those who perceived lower costs of dog ownership had better scores for anxiety, depression, emotional support and companionship.
 Other pets such as small furries may have different perceived costs/burden but still reap benefits.
 Longitudinal studies of changes pre-post animal acquisition are sparse, but we have demonstrated positive impacts of service dogs on veterans with PTSD.
 We are also conducting a USA-based longitudinal cohort of shelter dog and cat adoption by non-pet owners.
 Impacts of adoption of other species, and comparing those already with pets or not, require specific attention.